CSC207-UofT/course-project-group-010/README.md

 - There is 1 page that you can view
  - id: MAT137, Calculus with Proofs

+# Commands overview

+Overview of commands by type.
+In the future, this will be included in helpcommand() for convenience.

+- help: displays all commands and their respective help strings
+- basic commands for logging in, viewing pages: login, checkout, print, logout
+- saving/database related: saveall, newusuer, createcourse
+- Main comment related commands: getcomments, displayfullthread, reply, vote
+- Other comment commands displaysubsetthread, getpath

 # Sample commands to demonstrate functionality:
 > login panchenxyz
 >